 Wikipedia is an ever-growing, open-content, online collection of all of human knowledge.
 It accepts free content, and every entry is subject to correction.
 The system that runs this gargantuan human enterprise includes self-healing properties.
 It has been growing since 2001 and is superbly organized, with over 11 million articles already stockpiled (as of 2008).
 It's the encyclopedia to go to first for anything you may want to know about.
 It's free, and free of ads.
 Please donate to support this global treasure.

-World Question Center presents over 100 questions by the world's most respected and brilliant thinkers about the nature and future of human life and consciousness.
+World Question Center, over a period of 20 years, presented over 100 questions by the world's most respected and brilliant thinkers about the nature and future of human life and consciousness.
 Answers are not given.
 Read and ponder.
 This feature is part of Edge, a collection of the thoughts and ideas of today's "Third Culture" intellectualsscientists and writers, Internet philosophers and visionaries, members of The Reality Club.
 Founded by John Brockman.

 Yehuda is the fine blog of Yehuda Berlinger of Israel, a programmer and geek since the age of 8.
 He writes profoundly on gaming, technology, philosophy and life.
-Be sure to check his entry for June 1, 2010, on competition and failure.
+Be sure to check his entry for June 1, 2010, on competition and failure (scroll down).

 Zentangle is the inspired artform and creativity tool of Rick Roberts and Maria Thomas.
 It's a non-verbal language of patterns and proportions which opens doors to insights that seemed locked before.
 Creating Zentangles opens those doors, not because they were locked, but because those doors swing on non-verbal hinges.
 Says Rick, "When I create a Zentangle I enter a meditative state and my intuition flows free.
 I get inspirations, ideas and answers unhindered by expectations or worries."
 Rick and Maria believe that life is an art form and that Zentangle is a perfect metaphor for deliberate artistry in life.
 Explore their website and learn how you can use this wonderful and uplifting discovery.